 - Behavioral: They may feel more emotional than usual, or have changes in their sleep habits.

 - Physical: Kids can experience headaches, dizziness or nausea, or have difficulty with balance or coordination.

 It’s essential for coaches, trainers, and other adults to recognize these symptoms because having a true concussion changes the way a child recovers.

 “This is a very important point,” says Dr. Kam.
 “If there’s a suspected concussion, they’re out for the day, and they don’t get to come back until they’ve been cleared by someone trained in concussion management.”

 Next, it’s important to follow up with your child’s doctor, athletic trainer, or other professional to help determine when it’s safe to go back to play.
 “The brain is vulnerable until the concussion heals,” Dr. Kam adds.
 A second blow to the head before a concussion heals can cause serious and lasting damage or even death, an injury we call Second Impact Syndrome.

-For moms and dads concerned about the lifelong neurological impact of contact sports, the good news is that as long as you take the right steps after a brain injury, there’s little to worry about.
+For moms, dads, and grandparents concerned about the lifelong neurological impact of contact sports, the good news is that as long as you take the right steps after a brain injury, there’s little to worry about.

 Idaho is one of the 49 states as well as the District of Columbia that have laws that require coaches to take athletes out of the game after a concussion.
 The laws also affirm that athletes can’t play until they’ve been cleared by a medical professional.